Cognitive and Clinical Neuroscience of Autism

 Dr. Griffin receives Young Explorer Award in Switzerland

 Dr. Griffin recived the 2024 NOMIS and Science Young Explorer Award for his innovative approaches to autism research.
-The NOMIS foundation hosted a ceremony for this award at the University of Zurich in Switzerland, where Dr. Griffin gave a talk about his bold and innovative approaches in autism research
+The NOMIS foundation hosted a ceremony for this award at the University of Zurich in Switzerland, where Dr. Griffin gave a talk about his bold and innovative approaches in autism research.

 Image